batocera-linux/batocera.linux/batocera-Changelog.md

 - ES script logs clobbering game logs #1666
 - Dolphin does not use Motion Control on DualSense controllers when selected in ES.
 - Supermodel gun games failing when number of guns were more than the number of controllers
+- CUSTOMESOPTIONS could not be set when not running xorg #10220
+- ANYEXTERNAL storage was not functioning in certain scenarios #3455
+- Hostname was not sent to DHCP server and hostnames from DHCP were not	honored #7502
+- Fixed retroachivements for pcsx2 and duckstation
 ### Changed
 - RPCS3 SPU cache enabled by default.
 - Changes made to Mupen64plus joystick sensitivity and deadzone.